-The area where work with any hazardous material could contaminate work surfaces, release airborne particles, mists or vapors or other means by which materials could spread with or without the knowledge of laboratory personnel or others in the area.
+- Work Area:A work area includes, but is not limited to the following: a laboratory, laboratory support room, makerspace, shop or studio where work with any hazardous material could contaminate work surfaces, release airborne particles, mists or vapors or other means by which materials could spread with or without the knowledge of personnel or others in the area.

-Exceptions: When the only hazardous materials used in the laboratory are chemicals in such small quantities or of low toxicities that should not present a health hazard, the Office of Environmental Health and Safety (EHS) can evaluate the work area and, if appropriate, the area can be approved for storage and consumption of food and/or drink.
+Exception: When the only hazardous materials used in the work area are chemicals that are not anticipated to present a health hazard, the Office of Environmental Health and Safety (EHS) may be asked to evaluate the work area to approve an appropriate location.

 Guidance Regarding Areas Used for Consumption or Storage of Food and Drink:

-Consumption or storage of food and drink must occur in a room which is visually distinct from the laboratory where hazardous materials are being used.
-A room with floor to ceiling walls and a closeable door is preferred.
-However, many University laboratory facilities were not designed with separate rooms for this purpose.
-As a result, personnel often create separate rooms within or contiguous with the laboratory using an assortment of barriers.
-The following guidelines are provided to assist laboratory personnel in understanding criteria for rooms used for the consumption or storage of food and drink.
+Consumption or storage of food and drink must occur in a room which is visually distinct from the work area where hazardous materials are being used or stored.
+A room with floor to ceiling walls and a closeable door is preferred for all work areas not covered by the ‘exception’ above.
+However, many University facilities were not designed with separate rooms for this purpose.
+As a result, EHS personnel may assess the work area to approve an appropriate location.

-Under no circumstances may food or drink be stored in refrigerators, freezers, or temperature-controlled rooms where laboratory reagents, biological specimens, animals, or other hazardous substances currently are, will be, or have been used or stored.
+Under no circumstances may food or drink be stored in refrigerators, freezers, temperature-controlled rooms, or other areas where chemical reagents, biological specimens, radioactive material, animals, or other hazardous substances currently are, will be, or have been used or stored.

 Failure to comply with the requirements of this policy may result in disciplinary action up to and including termination or expulsion in accordance with relevant University policies and may result in prosecution in accordance with state and federal law.